 It’s never been easier to stay connected with world events through dedicated news aggregator apps.
 With products like Digg and Apple News, the latest headlines are easily accessible across any mobile device.

-With the power on no-code tools, it’s also never been easier to build a mobile news app of your own.
-Tools like Bubble have made software development accessible to makers of all backgrounds.
-Without any coding experience, it’s possible to dynamic applications that users will love.
-Our customers are using Bubble to build marketplaces, mobile apps, and even social networks.
+With the power of no-code tools, it’s also never been easier to build your own mobile news app.
+Tools like Bubble have made app development accessible to makers of all backgrounds.
+Without any coding skills or experience, it’s possible to create dynamic apps that end-users will love.
+Our users are leveraging Bubble to build marketplaces, mobile apps, and even social networks.

-Throughout this post, we’ll uncover the process of using Bubble to build your own version of a mobile news aggregator app, just like Apple News.
+In this post, we’ll walk you through the process of using Bubble to build your own news mobile app, just like Apple News.

-Whether you’re looking to build a dedicated news app, or you’re just interested in utilizing some of the core features from Apple News, this guide will share an inside look into building the underlying workflows for your MVP.
+Whether you’re looking to build a successful news app, or you’re just interested in using some of the core features from Apple News, this guide will share a step-by-step look into building the underlying workflows for creating your own app.

 To get started, you’ll need to first register your free Bubble account.
 Follow the link below to get started, then we can build our product together.

 We also recommend completing our introductory lessons, which will guide you through the step-by-step process of the most common Bubble features.
-This will help you get a running start when building your Apple News clone.
+This will help you get a running start when building your Apple News or Google News clone.

-When kickstarting your project, you can choose to begin by wireframing your product design, or building the necessary fields within your database.
+When kickstarting your project, you can choose to begin by wireframing your news app design, or building the necessary fields within your database.

 In this case, we’ll start by using Bubble’s visual design tool to shape the user-interface of our platform.
 If you’re replicating a version of Apple News, some of the core pages you’ll want to include are: